LPG Standards & Testing – LPG Quality Assurance

 Wobbe Index is measured in megajoules per cubic metre of gas – MJ/m3.

-The standard sets both a minimum and maximum value for the test at 84.0MJ/m3 minimum and 88.0MJ/m3 maximum.
+The LPG standard sets both a minimum and maximum value for the test at 84.0MJ/m3 minimum and 88.0MJ/m3 maximum.

 The test specified to be used for the Wobbe Index test is ISO 6976 – Natural gas – Calculation of calorific values, density, relative density and Wobbe index from composition.